Dinka Džubur: Modeling

 Aged 16, Dinka was noticed by fashion scouts and first signed with Elite Model Management in Australia.
 She received considerable commercial exposure after a series of Australian print and TV ads for brands such as Billabong, The Corner Shop, She Swimwear amongst others.
 This increased her profile in the Australian market, after which Džubur relocated to Los Angeles.

 In Los Angeles, Džubur had a multitude of runway appearances and was booked for various TV and print campaigns for major labels, including Tom Ford, Lancome, Project Runway's Kini Zamora and Gordana Gehlhausen.

 In 2015, Dinka participated in Los Angeles and Style Fashion Weeks.

 Dinka appeared in music videos by recording artists such as Bob Dylan, David Guetta and Nelly Furtado.

 Džubur was also booked for print in magazines such as Elle, Vogue, Grazia and graced the Australian cover of Ocean Road Magazine in the summer 2018 edition with the cover-story "Australian Modern-Day Heroine".

 Acting

 Dinka started off her TV career on HBO's True Blood, followed by Australian drama series Secrets and Lies and Croatian telenovela for MediaPro Pictures Larin izbor.
 For her 2014 role as Olga Reshenko in Turkey Shoot, Dinka performed all her stunts and fight sequences.
 Dinka appeared as a sports reporter in the 2017 film Battle of the Sexes.
 Dinka co-wrote, starred and executively produced the short film Little Hands, directed by Claire McCarthy.
+Little Hands premiered at the Academy Award®-qualifying film festivals: Flickerfest (Australia) and Pula Film Festival (Croatia).
 Dinka won the International Award for Best Actress in a leading role for her portrayal of Mia in Little Hands.

 Public image

-Dinka has been cited in Top 10 "Most Beautiful Actresses".
+Dinka has been cited in Top 10 "Most Beautiful Croatian Actresses".

-Media portals addressed Dinka as an "Iconic Beauty" oozing a "magnetic screen presence" and described her sex appeal as "explosive" and "aristocratic".
+Bosnian media portal Hercegovina addressed Dinka as an "Iconic Beauty" oozing a "magnetic screen presence" and described her sex appeal as "explosive" and "aristocratic".